 Besides me, the only other member of my family known to have breastfed was my great-grandmother, who did so only out of necessity in the rural South.
 The hospital lactation consultants and support groups I encountered consisted of women who looked nothing like me.
 I felt alone and sad that I couldn’t find myself within a community I desperately wanted to be a part of.
 The breastfeeding world became another place tarnished by misconceptions and generalizations.

 I wonder how many Black mothers decide that breastfeeding isn’t for them because they don’t see themselves reflected in the lactation field.
 I also wonder about mothers from different races who might believe Black women don’t breastfeed because they don’t often see Black women in the lactation field.
 Other races and cultures need the voices and faces of Black women in breastfeeding as much as Black women themselves do.

 Black Breastfeeding Week is an opportunity for Black women to have a voice at the table.
 If you’re a Black breastfeeding mother, celebrate this week and its acknowledgment of you and your voice.
 If you’re a different race, celebrate your friends and acknowledge that although they may sometimes be overlooked and underrepresented, you love and hear them.

-This year, Black Breastfeeding Week is August 25 -31, and the theme is Revive.
-Restore.
-Reclaim!
+For 2021, Black Breastfeeding Week is August 25 -31, and the theme is The Big Pause: Collective Rest for Collective Power.
 You can view a list of events here.